 College Year in Athens

 College Year in Athens provides college-level instruction in Greek studies for American undergraduates.
 The faculty consists of distinguished American, British, and Greek scholars, and usually includes a visiting professor from abroad and specialists from the American School of Classical Studies.
-For more information, contact Prof. Tom Hawkins; 414 University Hall.
+For more information, contact Prof. Richard Fletcher; 414 University Hall.

 Greek Study Tour

 During spring or summer quarters, the Department of Classics, in conjunction with the Departments of History and History of Art, sponsors a study tour of Greece.
 Students may earn up to 15 credit hours towards their degree.
 For further information about the most recent tours, contact Professor Timothy E. Gregory at the Department of History, 365 Dulles Hall, 292-1949.
 Similar tours to Italy may on occasion be offered.

 Experiencing Rome (Photos)

 This short-term study abroad program is for students registered in Classics 656 (Experiencing Rome: Approaches to an Ancient City) that will be offered by the Department of Classics in the Winter Quarter.
 During the Winter quarter the course will explore the interaction between ancient written accounts of the topography of Rome and the material evidence, and how ancient experiences compare and contrast with our present day encounters with the city.
 Within this methodology we will examine the typologies and topographical relationships of structures and spaces in Ancient Rome, from early Republic to the Christian period.
 We will examine the distribution patterns of public monuments and urban topographical narratives via the interrelation of literary and archeological evidence.
 We will combine a historical survey of the development of various functions of urban spaces, such as the Roman Forum, with a psychogeographical focus on pedestrian movement through the interconnected districts of Rome, including the unique figure of the Roman triumph.